ReznorW/gameEngine/docs/Documentation.md

 ---

-#### `Object Object(String objName, String modelName, String textureName, String shaderName)`

-Creates and returns a new Object with a specified name, model, texture, and shader.

-*Parameters:*
-- `String` objName - name of new object
-- `String` modelName - name of mesh
-- `String` textureName - name of texture
-- `String` shaderName - name of shader

-*Returns:* An `Object` instance.

-*Example:*

-    local obj = Object("crate", "cube", "wood.png", "default")

-#### `Object Object(String objName, String modelName, String textureName, String shaderName, string scriptName)`
+#### `Object Object(String objName, String modelName, String textureName, String shaderName, String scriptName)`

 Creates and returns a new Object with a specified name, model, texture, shader, and script.

 *Parameters:*
 - `String` objName